-We made some with our Cinnamon Bun Brown Sugar Muffin Mix, filled them with apple pastry filling, and frosted them with a cream cheese frosting that we spiked with a touch of orange and tiny candied ginger pieces.
+For these fancy muffins, we used our Cinnamon Chip Brown Sugar Muffin mix.
+It’s a just-add-water mix, so the muffins were done in no time.
+For the first batch, we filled them with an apple pastry filling, topped them with a cream cheese frosting and tiny candied ginger pieces.

 We served these in the store and folks loved them.
 “Tastes like a cinnamon bun in a cup!”